-Notes: mimosa leaf, rose, almond blossom, mimosa blossom, buddleia, blackcurrant, sandalwood, hibiscus seed, vanilla
+Notes: lily of the valley, mimosa leaf, mimosa blossom, rose, almond blossom, blackcurrant, sandalwood, hibiscus seed, vanilla

 Period: The searching years

 In his perfume guide, Luca Turin described Champs-Elysées as "the second-worst perfume Guerlain ever made."
 (Mahora took his prize for the worst.)
-He was not alone: Guerlain's first post-LVMH fragrance is, far and away, the most decried by the core of Guerlain fans, who believed it (and the LVMH takeover) to be the kiss of death to their legendary perfume house.
-Guerlain, on the other hand, understood that in order to avoid commercial extinction of its customer base, it needed to attract more than loyal old-timers.
-Aqua Allegoria, L'Instant de Guerlain, Insolence, Idylle, Shalimar Parfum Initial and La Petite Robe Noire eventually have solved the problem, but back in the mid-1990s, most young people thought of Guerlain as something only their grandparents would wear, all heavy, dusty orientals.
-Under the tag line "Life is best played without a script," the marketing brief for Champs-Elysées asked Guerlain to think outside the box and come up with something that would appeal to the young, including those living in Asia and Russia whose capacity and taste for French luxury goods have soared during the last two decades.
+He was not alone: Guerlain's first post-LVMH fragrance is, far and away, the most unappreciated by the core of Guerlain fans, who believed it (and the LVMH takeover) to be the kiss of death to the legendary perfume house.
+Guerlain, on the other hand, understood that in order to avoid extinction of its customer base, it needed to attract more than loyal old-timers.
+La Petite Robe Noire eventually has solved the problem, but back in the 1990s, most young people thought of Guerlain as something only their grandparents would wear, all heavy, dusty orientals.
+Under the tag line "Life is best played without a script," the marketing brief for Champs-Elysées asked the perfumer to think outside the box and come up with something that would appeal to the young, including those living in Asia and Russia whose capacity and taste for French luxury goods have soared during the last two decades.

-The main accord of the new Champs-Elysées was by contrast a pure, translucent, sweet floral mélange of mimosa (floral soap), rose (floral shimmer), almond blossom (floral cream) and buddleia (floral honey).
-The flower heart was balanced with blackcurrant, fruity and slightly tart, soft sandalwood, a touch of vanilla and the musky-ambery scent of hibiscus seed.
-A layperson would not be able to recognize Champs-Elysées from Luca Turin's bleak description, for it smelled truly pretty and charming in every modern way, heralding the airy, delicate, sunlit style that would prevail chez Guerlain in coming years.
+The new Champs-Elysées was by contrast a clean, fresh-honeyed floral with lily of the valley, mimosa, rose, and almond blossom.
+The floral notes were balanced with blackcurrant, fruity and slightly tart, soft sandalwood, a touch of vanilla, and the musky-ambery scent of hibiscus seed.
+A layperson would not be able to recognize Champs-Elysées from Luca Turin's bleak description, for it smelled truly pretty and charming in every modern way, heralding the airy, luminous style that would prevail chez Guerlain in coming years.
 Read about Parfum des Champs-Elysées

 We love: the Parfum version